 T Bars and J Bars:

-*Persons participating in a Ski or Board Lesson, Instructors when conducting a lesson, and Ski Patrol Staff are authorised to unload prior to the designated unload area.
+*Persons participating in a Ski or Board Lesson, Instructors when conducting a lesson, and Ski Patrol Staff are authorised to unload from a T Bar or J Bar prior to the designated unload area.

 KNOW THE POLICY.
 IT IS YOUR RESPONSIBILITY.